 The Health Department provides adult and childhood immunizations.
 Those Joplin residents requiring immunizations for immigration purposes can contact Occumed for services.
 Keeping your immunizations and those of your child current provide you maximum protection against many diseases that can be life threatening or at the very least keep you out of work or your child out of school for several days.
 Diseases can also cause a large expense for diagnosis and treatment as compared to the cost of vaccine.

 Children under the age of 18 must have their shot record as well as be accompanied by a parent, guardian, or an adult with written permission in order to give consent.
-Appointments are required for all immunizations, which are available on the following days, excluding the fourth Thursday of each month:
+Appointments are preferred for all immunizations, which are available:

 The following vaccinations are available: